Shuchi Gupta

 Grant ManagerGrant AdministratorData Analyst for ProgramCFNC Program Coordinator

-If you think your organization would be a good fit for this program, please reach out to Sean Uyehara at suyehara@centralpinesnc.gov
+If you have questions about the program or think your organization would be a good fit for it, please reach out to Shuchi Gupta at sgupta@centralpinesnc.gov